30 BEAUTIFUL Banff Lakes You Have To Visit

 Hector Lake seen from the summit of Mt Little Hector

-Hector Lake is one of the best lakes in Banff along the Icefields Parkway.
+Hector Lake lake is one of the best Icefields Parkway hikes you can enjoy.
 Hector Lake doesn’t get visited as much as many of the other lakes on the Icefields Parkway simply because you have to hike 2.2 km to reach it.

 The photo above is taken from the Mt Little Hector summit, which is a moderate scramble, but gives excellent vantage points over the lake.